 Instead of paying off the mortgage, you could put some of that extra money into investing.
 Some of the advantages of this option include:

-- Higher rate of return: On average, investing has the potential for a higher return than paying off low-interest debt like a mortgage.
+- Higher rate of return: On average, and over time, investing has the potential for a higher return than paying off low-interest debt like a mortgage.
+How much higher depends on the investment portfolio.
+The historic average for all-stock portfolios is 10.29%, according to Vanguard, over the last 94 years, whereas the average mortgage rate as of May 2022 is 5.23%.

-- Build wealth for the future: If you invest in a tax-advantaged retirement account with the extra money, there’s a bigger potential for a larger nest egg in the future, thanks to compounding returns and tax-efficiency.
+- Build wealth for the future: If you invest in a tax-advantaged retirement account with the extra money, there’s a bigger potential for a larger nest egg in the future, thanks to compounding returns and tax efficiency.
+And the earlier you start, the better.
+In an example offered by Vanguard, someone who saves $10,000 a year from ages 25 to 40 will have about $1,059,000 at retirement.
+If, on the other hand, you wait until age 35 but save for twice as long, you’ll only have about $838,000 at retirement.

 Counterpoint: Because stocks aren’t backed up with something tangible, like a home, and due to price volatility, you could see dramatic drops in your portfolio, which could result in losses if you sell during a crash.